julox/Numo/README.md

 _Be aware that these visualizations are meant to simplify ideas and give you a basic understanding of Numo concepts and mechanics. matrixs and matrix operations are much more complicated than are captured here!_

-Besides creating an matrix from a sequence of elements, you can easily create an matrix filled with  `0`’s:
+Besides creating a matrix from a sequence of elements, you can easily create a matrix filled with  `0`’s:

 	  declare
 		a t_matrix;